coderefinery/testing/content/gitlab-ci.md

 ```

 Next uncomment the code in `example.py` under "step 5", commit, and push.
-Verify that the test suite now fails on the "Actions" tab.
+Verify that the test suite now fails on the "CI/CD->Pipelines" tab.

 ### Step 6: Open an issue on Gitlab